-In the C++ programming language, the deque::crend function is present in the deque container that is part of the Standard Template Library (STL).
-It is commonly used to return an iterator pointing to the element preceding the first element of the deque container.
-An iterator can be incremented or decremented, but it cannot modify the content of the deque.
-The iterator that the method returns is a constant reverse iterator.
+In C++, the deque::crend method belongs to the deque container within the Standard Template Library (STL).
+It is frequently employed to provide an iterator that points to the element just before the initial element of the deque container.
+While the iterator can be adjusted in position, it is not capable of altering the deque's content.
+The iterator yielded by this function is a constant reverse iterator.

 Syntax